Nonparametric Group Variable Selection with Multivariate Response for Connectome-Based Modeling of Cognitive Scores: Modeling

 \subsection{Selection of $K$}

 The model in \eqref{eq:highmod} uses $K$ many RBF bases to model all the nonparametric regression functions.
 Here $K$ is an unknown parameter that needs to be either pre-specified or estimated.
 One may put a discreet prior on $K$ and implement reversible jump MCMC \citep{green1995reversible} based computational algorithm.
 However, computation using such prior suffers from poor mixing and slow convergence.
-Cross-validation based on methods is also common to optimally pre-select $K$ for such cases.
-Instead of implementing computationally expensive cross-validation-based methods, we propose an alternative mechanism that works remarkably well in simulations and data application.
+Cross-validation based methods are also commonly used to optimally pre-select $K$.
+However, such methods are in general computationally intensive.
+Hence, we propose an alternative mechanism that works remarkably well in simulations and data application.
+In this approach, we pre-compute $K$ applying the following strategy and subsequently, run our proposed model using this selected $K$.
+Thus, our approach broadly comes under the empirical Bayes framework.